-There are seven parts to the TOGAF document:
+There are six parts to this document:

-The intention of dividing the TOGAF specification into these independent parts is to allow for different areas of specialization to be considered in detail and potentially addressed in isolation.
+The intention of dividing the TOGAF standard into these independent parts is to allow for different areas of specialization to be considered in detail and potentially addressed in isolation.
 Although all parts work together as a whole, it is also feasible to select particular parts for adoption while excluding others.
 For example, an organization may wish to adopt the ADM process, but elect not to use any of the materials relating to Architecture Capability.